Seeing

 If you’re worried about going to court as a witness, we can help you understand what will happen and also to make sense of things afterwards.

-The transitions advocacy project provides information, self advocacy, and support to young people in Falkirk with autism, aged 12–24.
+The transitions advocacy project provides information, self advocacy, and support to young autistic people in Falkirk aged 12–24.